-This is usually done by placing varicap or varactor diodes on either side of the crystal.
-These diodes can serve as a variable capacitor by means of applying voltage across the diodes, which “pulls” the frequency as desired.
-This is referred to as “control voltage” or “modulation voltage”.
+This is usually done by placing varicap or varactor diodes on either side of the crystal, which together will serve as a variable capacitor by means of applying voltage across the diodes to pull the frequency as desired.
+This is referred to as control voltage or modulation voltage.
 The amount of frequency change caused by the control voltage is called the deviation.
-The deviation vs the amount of control voltage can be graphically measured and displayed in a format known as Slope Polarity, or Transfer function.
+The deviation vs. the amount of control voltage can be graphically measured and displayed in a format known as slope polarity or transfer function.

 There are a number of factors that influence the degree to which frequencies emitted by a VCXO can be altered, including the amount of control voltage applied, the type of crystal being used, and the circuit design.
-The ranges in which a frequency can be tuned at a specific voltage change is called “pullability”.
+The range in which a frequency can be tuned at a specific voltage change is called pullability.
 The higher this is, the higher the amount of tuning range.
 The amount of pull required will depend on the specific application for the VCXO, but it is important to understand that pulling the frequency can affect it in negative ways.

 The process of pulling the frequency makes it less stable and can increase phase noise.
-The lower the “pullability” of a VCXO, the more stable and less noisy its signal will be.
+The lower the pullability of a VCXO, the more stable and less noisy its signal will be.
 Temperature drift can also be a problem with this type of oscillator, but incorporating temperature compensation design into the oscillator can help offset this.

-Applications for VCXO
+Applications for VCXOs

-The VCXO, however, should not be thought of as a distinct category of oscillator that does not overlap with other categories.
+The VCXO, however, should not be thought of as a distinct category of oscillator that doesn't overlap with other categories.
 This method of using additional voltage to adjust the frequency can be applied to multiple types of crystal oscillators, including temperature-compensated (TCXO) and oven-controlled (OCXO) designs, so it is not uncommon to see VC/OCXO and TC/VCXO models available for different applications.

 The exact specifications for a VCXO will depend on the system in which it is being used, so it is important to be specific on the desired frequency range ahead of time in order for the final product to function as intended.